John Wayne Gacy: Closing arguments

 After the state's four-hour closing, counsel Sam Amirante spoke for the defense.
 Amirante accused Sullivan of scarcely referring to the evidence in his own closing argument, and of arousing hatred against his client.
 He attempted to portray Gacy as "driven by compulsions he was unable to control", contending the State had not met their burden of proving Gacy sane beyond a reasonable doubt.
 Amirante then urged the jury to put aside any prejudice they held against his client and asked they deliver a verdict of not guilty by reason of insanity, adding that Gacy was a danger to both himself and to others, and that studying his psychology and behavior would be of benefit to science.

 On the morning of March 12, William Kunkle continued to argue for the prosecution.
 Kunkle referred to the defense's contention of insanity as "a sham", arguing that the facts of the case demonstrated Gacy's ability to think logically and control his actions.
 Kunkle also referred to the testimony of one of the doctors who had examined Gacy in 1968 and had concluded he was an antisocial personality, stating that had the recommendations of this doctor been heeded, Gacy would not have been freed.
-At the close of his argument, Kunkle removed photos of Gacy's 22 identified victims from a display board and asked the jury not to show sympathy but to "show justice".
+At the close of his argument, Kunkle removed photos of Gacy's twenty-two identified victims from a display board and asked the jury not to show sympathy but to "show justice".

 The jury deliberated for one hour and fifty minutes.
-Gacy was found guilty of 33 charges of murder; he was also found guilty of sexual assault and taking indecent liberties with a child, both in reference to Robert Piest.
-At the time, his conviction for 33 murders was the most for which any person in U.S. history had been convicted.
+Gacy was found guilty of thirty-three charges of murder; he was also found guilty of sexual assault and taking indecent liberties with a child, both in reference to Robert Piest.
+At the time, Gacy's conviction for thirty-three murders was the most for which any person in U.S. history had been convicted.

 In the sentencing phase of the trial, the jury deliberated for more than two hours before sentencing Gacy to death for each murder committed after the Illinois statute on capital punishment came into effect in June 1977.
 His execution was set for June 2, 1980.